As a consulting dermatologist who has worked for the British National Health Service and in private practice, she really knows her stuff.

 We really liked the tone of this guide and felt that it lived up to its “no-nonsense” claim.

 There’s a lot here but it’s never overwhelming or unhelpful.
 This should be a must have on everyone’s bookshelf.

-You can find The Skincare Bible: Your No-Nonsense Guide to Great Skin online.
+You can find The Skincare Bible: Your No-Nonsense Guide to Great Skin online here.

-For additional information on natural skincare don’t miss our Guide to Natural Beauty.
+For additional information on natural skincare don’t miss our guide to natura beauty here.